Philadelphia Visa Extensions Lawyer

 - Your passport is valid and has been valid for the entire time that you have been present in the U.S.

-USCIS normally requires that applications for extension of nonimmigrant status be filed before the time that a nonimmigrant is supposed to depart the United States.
-However, an application filed after the required departure date might still be accepted if you can establish:
+USCIS generally requires that applications for extension of nonimmigrant status be filed before the time that a nonimmigrant is supposed to depart the United States.
+However, an application filed after the required departure date could still be accepted if you are able to establish that:

-- You remain a nonimmigrant (i.e., not an applicant for permanent residence)
+- You remain a nonimmigrant (i.e., not an applicant for permanent residence), and

 - You are not the subject of removal proceedings.

-Are you ready to find out more about extending your stay in the United States?
-Contact the Law Offices of Greg Prosmushkin, P.C. online or call for a free consultation at (215) 437-3058 (Philadelphia immigration lawyer) and (609) 257-4976 (Trenton).
+Are you ready to learn more about extending your stay in the United States?
+Contact The Law Offices of Greg Prosmushkin, P.C.
+Online or call for a free initial consultation at 215-543-7220 (Philadelphia immigration lawyer) and 609-775-9567 (Trenton immigration lawyer) today.

 This content was written on behalf of Greg Prosmushkin.